The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Case Study

 \section{Case Study}

-In this section we present a concrete healthcare case study to illustrate the role of explainable AI methods, as presented in Section \ref{Expl in LCM}.
-Note that the case study does not consider explanations for data management, but see our previous work for an illustration of the rationale for data inclusion for this case study \cite{jia2021}.
-The case study illustrates many, but not all, of the explainable AI methods for safety assurance in ML development, and also briefly indicates the potential role of explainable AI methods during operation.
+This section presents a concrete healthcare case study to illustrate the role of XAI methods, introduced in Section \ref{Expl in LCM}.
+The case study doesn't cover data management, but see our previous work for an illustration of the rationale for data inclusion for this case study \cite{jia2021}.
 The case study focuses on use of mechanical ventilation in Intensive Care Units (ICUs).
-Provision of mechanical ventilation is complex and consumes a significant proportion of ICU resources \cite{wunsch2013icu} \cite{ambrosino2010difficult}.
-It is of critical importance to determine the right time to wean the patient from mechanical ventilation.
-However, assessment of a patient's readiness for weaning is a complex clinical task and it is potentially beneficial to employ ML to assist clinicians \cite{kuo2015improvement}.
-The case study explores the use of ML to support clinicians in making weaning decisions.
+Provision of mechanical ventilation is complex and consumes a significant proportion of ICU resources \cite{ambrosino2010difficult}.
 Invasive mechanical ventilation is used when patients cannot breathe unaided, and requires the insertion of a tube into the trachea of the patient.
 The term intubation is used for insertion of tube and extubation for removal of the tube.
-From a patient safety point of view, both early and late weaning are problematic.
+It is of critical importance to determine the right time to wean the patient from mechanical ventilation.
+Both early and late weaning are problematic.
+Early extubation can lead to the need for re-intubation, which may become urgent.
 Late extubation exposes a patient to discomfort and continued risk of complications such as pneumonia from prolonged intubation.

-Early extubation can lead to the need for re-intubation; this is referred to as ``extubation failure''.
-The case study is particularly concerned with predicting patient readiness for extubation so as to avoid the negative side effects of mis-timed extubation.
+The case study is particularly concerned with predicting patient readiness for extubation so as to avoid the negative side effects of mis-timed extubation using the features shown in Fig. \ref{whole_patient}.
 Put simply, the safety requirement is ``prediction of readiness for extubation is timely''.
-The case study is based on the MIMIC-III data set \cite{johnson2016mimic} and used a convolutional NN (CNN) to predict readiness for extubation in the next hour.
+The case study is based on the MIMIC-III dataset \cite{johnson2016mimic} and used a convolutional NN (CNN) to predict readiness for extubation in the next hour.